command-tab/awesome-n64-development/README.md

 * [UltraHDMI](http://ultrahdmi.retroactive.be/) (periodically in stock at [Game-Tech](https://www.game-tech.us/product/ultrahdmi/)) - A board that can be installed into the Nintendo 64 to capture the digital output of the RCP and send it out a Mini HDMI connector to a modern TV.
 Convenient for connecting a real console to a nearby monitor while viewing the best possible output signal.
 * [UltraSave](http://64drive.retroactive.be/features.php#ultrasave) - A device that works with the 64drive to transfer saves from real cartridges
 * [GameShark 3.0+](https://hackaday.com/2019/01/11/nintendo-64-homebrew-via-game-shark/) - A method of running homebrew on the Nintendo 64 via a GameShark

+## Tools and Libraries

+### Development Cartridge Loaders

+* [64drive-usb-linux](https://github.com/RenaKunisaki/64drive-usb-linux/) - A Linux tool to upload to/download from a 64drive development cartridge over USB
+* [g64drive](https://github.com/rasky/g64drive) - Linux/Mac tool for operating a 64drive development cartridge
+* [ed64](https://github.com/anacierdem/ed64) - Tools to develop on an EverDrive-64 cartridge

+### Asset Conversion and Viewing

+* [64Drive Viewer](https://www.youtube.com/watch?v=yUX1Vga6amg) - Preview textures, images, sounds, and 3D models on the Nintendo 64 with a 64drive over USB
+* [objn64](https://github.com/n64dev/objn64) - Wavefront `.obj` model converter that generates optimized Nintendo 64 displaylists for compilation with libultra
+* [n64CIconverter](https://github.com/darklink623/n64CIconverter) - Converts standard image formats to Nintendo 64's CI format
+* [N64GFXCookie](https://github.com/LuigiBlood/N64GFXCookie) - Nintendo 64 CI8 format graphics viewer/editor
+* [Texture64](https://github.com/queueRAM/Texture64) - Nintendo 64 texture ripper and editor with support for multiple formats
+* [N64-SoundTester](https://github.com/buu342/N64-SoundTester) - A ROM that allows you to test out N64 Sound Tools sample banks and tune them directly on your console or emulator, avoiding lengthy turnaround times

+### Audio Playback and Editing

+* [N64-Tools](https://github.com/jombo23/N64-Tools/tree/master/N64%20Midi%20Tool) - A tool to extract and import audio from many games that make use of the MIDI format
+* [libmad-n64](https://github.com/parasyte/libmad-n64) - [libmad](https://www.underbit.com/products/mad/) with MIPS patches, for MPEG audio playback
+* [seq64](https://github.com/sauraen/seq64) - A full-featured editor for sequenced music in first-party Nintendo 64 games

+### Debugging

+* [Project64 EmuScripts](https://github.com/LuigiBlood/EmuScripts/tree/master/N64/Project64) - Scripts for debugging under Project64 emulation

+### ROM Manipulation

+* [spicy](https://github.com/trhodeos/spicy) - An open-source replacement of the Nintendo 64 SDK's `mild.exe` (referenced by `$(MAKEROM)` in many Makefiles).
+Packs object files into an N64-compatible ROM.
+* [makemask](https://github.com/trhodeos/makemask) - An open-source replacement of the Nintendo 64 SDK's `makemask.exe`.
+Adds a mask to a compiled ROM which pads the file to fill the entire cartridge space, adds a CIC version, and adds informational headers to the file.
+Typically run immediately after `mild.exe`.
+More on this tool at [N64Squid](https://n64squid.com/homebrew/n64-sdk/software/mipse-ultra-gcc/makemask/).
+* [Tool N64](https://www.zophar.net/utilities/n64aud/tool-n64.html) - A tool to display ROM information and perform byte reordering

+### Development Libraries

+* [libdragon](https://github.com/DragonMinded/libdragon) - An open-source library for Nintendo 64 development
+* [pseultra](https://github.com/pseudophpt/pseultra) - A collection of tools used to develop software for the Nintendo 64 that are distinct from the official SDK
+* [libreultra](https://github.com/n64decomp/libreultra) - A decompilation of the Nintendo 64 standard SDK library, `libultra`

+### Reverse Engineering

+* [N64LoaderWV](https://github.com/zeroKilo/N64LoaderWV) - Nintendo 64 ROM loader for the [Ghidra](https://github.com/NationalSecurityAgency/ghidra) reverse engineering tool
+* [n64sym](https://github.com/shygoo/n64sym) - Scans a RAM dump for symbols from a given library or object file
+* [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
+* [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation
+* [mips_to_c](https://github.com/matt-kempster/mips_to_c) - An open-source MIPS decompiler, useful for understanding and reimplementing N64 games' behavior in C
+* [GEDecompressor](https://github.com/jombo23/N64-Tools/tree/master/GEDecompressor) - Decompressor for a wide variety of compression formats used across Nintendo 64 titles
+* [asm-differ](https://github.com/simonlindholm/asm-differ) - A `diff` script for MIPS assembly
+* [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) - A tool to randomly permute C files to better match a target binary

 ## Videos